Carter Kieboom: Washington Nationals

-Kieboom began the 2019 season with the Fresno Grizzlies of the Triple–A Pacific Coast League.
+Kieboom began the 2019 season with the Fresno Grizzlies of the Triple-A Pacific Coast League.
 On April 26, 2019, the Nationals purchased Kieboom's contract and promoted him to the major league roster for a series against the San Diego Padres.
 He made his debut that night and hit a home run for his first major league hit.
 Kieboom was named to the 2019 Futures Game.
-Kieboom played 11 games with the Nationals with a .128 average and 2 home runs.
-The Nationals finished the 2019 year 93-69, clinching a wild card spot and eventually winning the World Series over the Houston Astros.
-Kieboom did not participate in any postseason action but still won his first world championship.
+He played 11 games with the Nationals with a .128 average and 2 home runs.
+The Nationals finished the 2019 year 93–69, clinching a wild card spot and eventually winning the World Series over the Houston Astros.
+Kieboom did not participate in any postseason action.

 Following the departure of veteran third baseman Anthony Rendon after the 2019 season, Nationals manager Dave Martinez said in January 2020 that Kieboom would move to third base full time, with the expectation that he would step in as Rendon's permanent replacement in the 2020 season.
-In 2020 for the Nationals, Kieboom played in 33 games, hitting .202/.344/.212 with no home runs and 9 RBI before ending his season early due to a left wrist contusion.
+In the shortened 2020 season, Kieboom played in 33 games fo Washington, hitting .202/.344/.212 with no home runs and 9 RBI before ending his season early due to a left wrist contusion.

-On March 20, 2022, it was announced that Kieboom would miss 4-6 weeks while recovering from a flexor mass strain near his right elbow, and he was placed on the 60-day injured list the following day.
-On May 20, it was announced that Kieboom would require Tommy John surgery, and would miss the 2022 season.
-Kieboom began the 2023 season in extended spring training before being activated by the Rochester Red Wings of the Triple–A International League in May.
+Kieboom played in 62 games in 2021, his most during his tenure with Washington.
+He hit .207 with 6 home runs.
+On March 20, 2022, it was announced that Kieboom would miss 4–6 weeks while recovering from a flexor mass strain near his right elbow, and he was placed on the 60-day injured list the following day.
+On May 20, it was announced that Kieboom would require Tommy John surgery and would miss the 2022 season.
+Kieboom began the 2023 season in extended spring training before being activated by the Rochester Red Wings of the Triple-A International League in May.
 He went on the injured list in June due to an oblique muscle injury.
-Kieboom hit a home run in his first at-bat while returning to the Majors.
+Kieboom hit a home run in his first at-bat while returning to the majors.
 In 26 games for Washington, he batted .207/.266/.368 with 4 home runs and 11 RBI.

-On March 13, 2024, Kieboom was removed from the 40-man roster and sent outright to Triple–A Rochester.
+On March 13, 2024, Kieboom was removed from the 40-man roster and sent outright to Triple-A Rochester.
 He played in 91 games for the Red Wings, slashing .265/.365/.386 with seven home runs and 42 RBI.
 Kieboom elected free agency following the season on November 4.

 Los Angeles Angels

 On December 6, 2024, Kieboom signed a minor league contract with the Los Angeles Angels.
-In 93 appearances for the Triple-A Salt Lake Bees, he batted .319/.368/.449 with nine home runs, 57 RBI, and 11 stolen bases.
-On September 16, 2025, the Angels selected Kieboom's contract, adding him to their active roster.
-In three appearances for Los Angeles, he went 2-for-8 (.250) with one RBI.
+In 93 appearances for the Triple-A Salt Lake Bees in 2025, he batted .319/.368/.449 with nine home runs, 57 RBI, and 11 stolen bases.
+On September 16, the Angels added Kieboom him to their active roster.
+In three appearances for Los Angeles, he went 2-for-8 with one RBI.
 On October 22, Kieboom was removed from the 40-man roster and sent outright to Salt Lake; he subsequently rejected the assignment and elected free agency.